erics1033/NFTfolio-aptos-functions/README.md

 # NFTfolio-aptos-functions
-This contains the Aptos back-end functions used to aggregate and fetch NFT data.
+This repository contains the Aptos back-end functions used to aggregate and fetch NFT collections data.

 ## Branching